remoteicu/DuckDuino/README.md

 ### PowerShell Script

 - Update the `$teamsWebhookUrl` variable with your Microsoft Teams webhook URL.
+- Update the `$UploadUrl` variable with the URL of the web server where the script is hosted.
 - Adjust any other parameters in the PowerShell script as needed.

 ## Troubleshooting